-First, inflation is becoming entrenched.
+First, inflation is becoming entrenched judging from the above analysis.
 Inflation is high and broad based whilst the labour market is tight.
 The rise in sticky prices is a particular concern as by their nature they move more slowly and take longer to come down.

 This would allow more time for second round effects to develop where wages follow prices higher leading to a further round of price hikes.